• Brain atlas sensitivity

 GPU hardware.
 If you have already been using your NVIDIA GPU for computer display and graphics

-To download the latest driver, please use the below URL:
+To download the latest driver, please use the URL below:

 https://www.nvidia.com/Download/index.aspx

-If you experience trouble using the graphics on your computer, it typically indicate a graphics
+If you experience trouble using the graphics on your computer, this typically indicates a graphics

 driver problem, and you must fix the graphics driver problem before using MCX.